f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/migration/README.rst

 .. image:: ./assets/traffic_migrated_to_ocp.jpg

-As we can see from the above screenshot, all the traffic is migrated to Nutanix platform and no request is flowing through VMware.
+As we can see from the above screenshot, all the traffic is migrated to OCP platform and no request is flowing through VMware.

 Scenario 2: Case B – Malicious requests
 ~~~~~~~~~~